bsharanya-25/DSA-Guide/README (3).md

 Begin with simple algorithms like linear search, binary search, and sorting (bubble, selection).

 ### Arrays and Strings:
-Learn to manipulate arrays, strings, and solve related problems to strengthen fundamentals.
+Learn to manipulate arrays,strings, and solve related problems to strengthen fundamentals.

 ### Linked Lists:
 Study singly and doubly linked lists, operations, and solving exercises involving them.